morg-mov/cloudflareddns/README.md

     ```
     git clone https://github.com/morg-mov/cloudflareddns
     cd cloudflareddns
-    docker build -t morg-mov/cloudflareddns .
+    docker build -t ghcr.io/morg-mov/cloudflareddns .
     ```
-2. Download and use [this](https://github.com/morg-mov/cloudflare-ddns/blob/main/docker-compose.yml) docker-compose file, and [edit the variables to your needs](#variables).
+2. Download and use [this](https://github.com/morg-mov/cloudflareddns/blob/main/docker-compose.yml) docker-compose file and edit it to your needs.
+3. Create a .env file [or use a template](https://github.com/morg-mov/cloudflareddns/blob/main/.env.example) and [set at least the required variables](#variables).
-3. Run the container with `docker-compose up -d` (or however you prefer).
+4. Run the container with `docker-compose up -d` (or however you prefer).
 ### Python
 1. Clone the repository
 ```